-The New York City Mayor's Office of Climate & Environmental Justice1 commissioned the National Renewable Energy Laboratory to prepare a feasibility analysis of siting several renewable energy technologies on Rikers Island to fulfill its obligations under Local Law 17 of 2021.
-This report summarizes the key findings to inform decisions about future redevelopment of Rikers Island by presenting five different potential renewable energy and battery storage redevelopment scenarios, considering cost savings, resilience, and greenhouse gas emissions reductions, in the context of the city's environmental justice and energy performance mandates and goals, and recommends further planning to advance the development of wastewater and energy infrastructure on Rikers Island to further inform the City's forthcoming decision on how to repurpose Rikers Island.
+The New York City Mayor's Office of Climate & Environmental Justice commissioned the National Renewable Energy Laboratory to prepare a feasibility analysis of siting several renewable energy technologies on Rikers Island to fulfill its obligations under Local Law 17 of 2021.
+This report summarizes the key findings to inform decisions about future redevelopment of Rikers Island by presenting five different potential renewable energy and battery storage redevelopment scenarios, considering cost savings, resilience, and greenhouse gas emissions reductions, in the context of the city's environmental justice and energy performance mandates and goals, and recommends further planning to advance the development of wastewater and energy infrastructure on Rikers Island.

-Special thanks to all of our agency partners for their contributions to this report.
+Special thank you to all of our agency partners for their contributions to this report.

-1LL17 assigns this obligation to the New York City Mayor's Office of Long-Term Planning and Sustainability, which is now known as MOCEJ.
+LL17 assigns this obligation to the New York City Mayor's Office of Long-Term Planning and Sustainability, which is now known as MOCEJ.